 This fund consists of money that has been raised by the Business Advisory Council and others.
 Funding is provided by the Business Advisory Council, Alberta School of Business faculty, staff and friends.
 This fund is directed towards providing support for events and activities which are in line with the strategic direction of the Alberta School of Business as determined by the Business Advisory Council and the Dean of the Alberta School of Business.
 It is meant for the support of signature and flagship events that provide a local, national or international showplace for the talents of Business students, as well as funding innovative or entrepreneurial initiatives by undergraduate Business students.
 To request funding for 2019/2020, please submit your proposal to the attention of the Associate Dean, Undergraduate Programs at email@example.com.
 Please indicate BAC 2019/20 Request in the subject line of your email.

 Grad Class Gift Fund

-The Business Students’ Association Conference Fund is used to reimburse conference related expenses for students.
+The Business Students’ Association Student Activity Fund is used to reimburse conference related expenses for students.
 Funding decisions are made by a student committee independent of the BSA.
 Please direct any inquires to the BSA.

 Funding Policy for Student Organizations

 The School has centralized all funding for student groups in the Undergraduate Office.
 Request by any undergraduate student organization for School funding of any project, activity, or event must be addressed to the Associate Dean, Undergraduate Programs.
 The rationale for this centralization is to ensure fairness in funding decisions, to improve accountability, and to follow consistent priorities in allocating scarce funding.
-Click here for detailed information on club policies.
+Please direct any inquires to firstname.lastname@example.org.